Subflow Overview

 Subflows can be used in any type of runbook (Incident, On-Demand, or Lifecycle), and a single subflow can be used interchangeably across multiple runbook types, if the nodes it includes are valid for each of the types.
 The subflow is validated for the runbook type in the context of the nodes that precede it and follow it in the runbook definition.

-Subflows have version numbers (major.minor) associated with them to help you track the progression of changes to the subflow definition and recognize exactly which version is used in a runbook or an integration.
-This is useful for tracking changes to Riverbed IQ's built-in subflows as well as your own custom subflows.
+Shared Access Signature.
+A secure way to grant limited access to Azure storage resources without sharing storage account keys.
+A SAS token contains permissions and an expiration time..
+This version numbering is useful for tracking changes to Riverbed IQ Ops's built-in subflows as well as your own custom subflows.
 When a subflow is used in a runbook, the Runbook Editor shows that subflow's version in the subflow node's configuration blade.
 When you change a subflow's definition, the changes will take effect in every runbook in which that subflow is used, though the method for updating the runbook varies depending on whether the change is minor or major.
-The criteria for what constitutes a major revision vs. a minor revision are subjective, and for your own custom subflows, you'll need to define the criteria to differentiate the two.
+The criteria for what constitutes a major revision versus a minor revision are subjective, and for your own custom subflows, you will need to define the criteria to differentiate the two.
 Separate from the definition of what makes a major change or a minor change is the effect that major and minor changes have on existing subflows.

 Some examples of use cases for subflows are:

-• Create ServiceNow ticket.
+Create ServiceNow ticket.

-• Create a complex async query to Aternity remediation service
+Create a complex async query to Aternity remediation service.

-• Check whether a problem is server or network related
+Check whether a problem is server or network related.

-• Get a list of interfaces traversed by an app, with their actual utilization
+Get a list of interfaces traversed by an app, with their actual utilization.

-• Parse Aternity webhook payload
+Parse Aternity webhook payload.

-• Display a time series with analysis (peak, outlier etc)
+Display a time series with analysis (peak, outlier, etc.).

-• Get the top apps in the network
+Get the top apps in the network.

 Built-In Subflows

-Riverbed IQ provides a number of subflows as part of the product.
+Riverbed IQ Ops provides a number of subflows as part of the product.
 They are listed on the Subflows page, in the Built-In tab, with corresponding descriptions.

-Including a Subflow In a Runbook
+Including a subflow in a runbook

 Add an existing subflow to a runbook as a Subflow node.
 Choose an existing subflow node in the Subflows category of the Node palette and drag it to desired place on the Runbook canvas.
-If the subflow definition is not valid for the nodes that you try to attach to, Riverbed IQ will notify you that the subflow cannot be connected.
+If the subflow definition is not valid for the nodes that you try to attach to, Riverbed IQ Ops will notify you that the subflow cannot be connected.

 When working with a runbook, the subflow node in the Node palette and the Subflow menu under the plus icon will always use the latest version.
 You cannot add an older major version to the runbook.
 As a result:

-Editing an Existing Subflow
+Editing an existing subflow

 The Subflow Editor behaves the same as the Runbook Editor.
 You can select a subflow in a Runbook definition to edit the subflow definition in context.